Jay Lovestone: Union and anti-Communist activities

+According to Ted Morgan, in 1942, during World War II, Lovestone applied to the Office of Strategic Services (OSS), which was using allied communist networks in Europe to defeat Nazi Germany and the Axis powers.
+His application, however, was rejected by the OSS.

-In 1944, David Dubinsky arranged to place Lovestone in the AFL's Free Trade Union Committee, where he worked out of the ILGWU's headquarters.
+In 1944, during the height of the war, David Dubinsky arranged to place Lovestone in the AFL's Free Trade Union Committee, where he worked out of the ILGWU's headquarters.
 Along with Irving Brown he led the activities of the American Institute for Free Labor Development, an organization sponsored by the AFL which worked internationally, organizing free labor unions in Europe and Latin America which were not Communist-controlled.

-In connection with that work he cooperated closely with the CIA, feeding information about Communist labor-union activities to James Jesus Angleton, the CIA's counterintelligence chief, in order to undermine Communist influence in the international union movement and provide intelligence to the US government.
+After the creation of the Central Intelligence Agency in 1947, he cooperated closely with the new intelligence agency, feeding information about Communist labor-union activities to James Jesus Angleton, the CIA's counterintelligence chief, in order to undermine Communist influence in the international union movement and provide intelligence to the US government.
 He remained there until 1963 when he became director of the AFL–CIO's International Affairs Department (IAD), which quietly sent millions of dollars from the CIA to aid anti-communist activities internationally, particularly in Latin America.

-He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.
+Lovestone sat on the Board of Directors of the American Committee on United Europe, an organization founded in 1948 that promoted European federalism as a counterweight to communism.
+He was also a member of the anti-Castro organization, Citizens Committee for a Free Cuba, founded in 1963.